Cloud-RF/tak-server/FAQ.md

 ## How can I change the logo at the footer of the web page

-The logo can be changed **without** stopping or setting up the TAK Server again.
+The BBN logo can be changed **without** stopping or setting up the TAK Server again.

+*Since about 5.x this was removed but you can use this process to edit the HTML like Marti/menubar.html.
+See below*

 ![meh](img/banana.png "A banana")